MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 On its own, R Client is limited to a single compute thread for RevoScaleR functions, a single IO thread, and is in-memory bound even with XDF files.
 And while R Client can be used on its own, you can benefit from the hybrid memory, disk scalability, performance and speed when you push the compute context to a production instance of Microsoft R Server.
 R client is optimized to work with all Microsoft R Server versions.

+Learn how to [install Microsoft R Client](install-r-client-windows.md) and check out this [Getting Started](rserver-getting-started.md) guide.

 ##Microsoft R Open